Back to all blogs

 Remember the phased journey:

-- Talk to your GP to rule out major underlying causes and discuss any concerning red flags.
+1. Talk to your GP to rule out major causes.

-- Use a structured test like those offered by Blue Horizon if you are still seeking clarity or want to guide a more productive conversation with your doctor.
+3. Use a structured test if you are still seeking clarity to guide your healthcare conversations.

 FAQ